 Everyone involved loved the song.
 The bosses asked American rapper Wiz Khalifa to write and sing the verses for the rest of the track.
 Coincidentally, Wiz, too, had lost several friends.

 Then the song went through a lengthy producing process and was released.

 Video published on: April 6, 2015

 Recipe for disaster is the only video on this list that is not a song.
 It is a cute episode of the children’s series Masha and the Bear.

-In this episode Bear is trying to learn to play chess while Masha keeps interrupting him.
-He finally leaves for the forest with his chessboard, and leaves Masha alone in the house.
+In this episode, Bear is trying to learn to play chess while Masha keeps interrupting him.
+He finally leaves for the forest with his chessboard, leaving Masha alone in the house.
 Masha decides to cook some porridge for herself… and disaster ensues.

-Masha and the Bear is produced by Russian company Animaccord Animation Studio, and the TV series is broadcast in more than a 100 countries.
-There are other Masha and the Bear episodes that have broken the 1-billion-views barrier, like Bon Appetit.
+Masha and the Bear is produced by Russian company Animaccord Animation Studio.
+The TV series is broadcast in more than 100 countries.
+There are other Masha and the Bear episodes that have, too, broken the 1-billion-views barrier, like Bon Appetit.

 Video published on: January 31, 2012